Yash1028/NECARE/README.md

 # NECARE
 NEtwork-based CAncer PPI pREdiction

-NECARE is a network-based algrithom which use Relational Graph Convolutional Network (R-GCN) to predict protein-protein inetraction in cancer
+NECARE is a network-based algrithom which use Relational Graph Convolutional Network (R-GCN) to predict protein-protein inetraction in cancer.

-The feature NECARE used include:1) knowledge-based feature OPA2Vec;                                                                                                         2)cancer specific feature which means mutation and expression profile of each gene from TCGA
+The feature NECARE used include:
+1) knowledge-based feature OPA2Vec;
+2) cancer specific feature which means mutation and expression profile of each gene from TCGA

 The ouput is binary (1 or 0) and directional.